Positional $\omega$-regular languages: Introduction

 We believe that this use of "history-determinism" showcases their usefulness and canonicity.

 \textbf{Normal form of parity automata.} In our central proof, we rely on a "normal form" of parity automata, as defined in~\cite[Section~6.2]{CCFL24FromMtoP}.
 Automata in "normal form" present a set of properties that simplify manipulating them and reasoning about their runs.
 We make consistent use of these properties in our combinatorial arguments.
-The use of this "normal form", or variants of it, is common in the literature, and finds application in diverse contexts, such as the study of "history-deterministic" "coB\"uchi" "automata"~\cite{KS15DeterminisationGFG,AK22MinimizingGFG,EhlersSchewe22NaturalColors} or automata learning~\cite{BohnLoding23DetParityFromExamples}.
+This "normal form" is commonly used in the literature and applied in areas such as the study of "history-deterministic" "coB\"uchi" "automata"~\cite{KS15DeterminisationGFG,AK22MinimizingGFG,EhlersSchewe22NaturalColors} or automata learning~\cite{BohnLoding23DetParityFromExamples}.

 \textbf{Congruences for parity automata.} Since the beginning of the theory of finite automata, the notion of "congruence" has played a fundamental role~\cite{Arnold85Congruence,Saec90Saturating, MS97Syntactic}.
 Here, we propose a notion of "congruences" for parity automata that make it possible to build quotient automata that are compatible with the acceptance condition.
-This newly introduced vocabulary allows us to formalise the details of the proof of Theorem~\ref{th-p4-reslt:MainCharacterisation-allItems} in a simpler way.
+This newly introduced vocabulary allows us to formalise the details of the proof of Theorem~\ref{th-reslt:MainCharacterisation-allItems} in a simpler way.
 We believe that it will be useful for the study of "parity automata" in other contexts.